JonChesterfield/EvilUnit/README.md

-# EvilUnit
+EvilUnit is a library for facilitating unit testing in C89.

-A library for facilitating unit testing in C89.
+Copyright 2015 Jon Chesterfield.
+All rights reserved.

 Not ready for production use.